DigitalArcPlatform/documentation/docs/postEvent/transcription/index.md

 - Removing repeated words
 - Removing pause-words such as "um" and "like"

-When preparing transcripts for uploading, think of someone reading them like they would read a book or a published newspaper interview:
+When preparing transcripts for upload, think of someone reading them like they would read a book or a published newspaper interview:

 - What information would they need to read in the transcript in order to get the best picture of what was talked about?
 - What would you and your team include from the transcript so the reader could feel like they were listening to the recording and not just reading it?